carlopacioni/vortexR/README.md

 * In R, install `rJava` with `install.packages("rJava")`
 * Install `glmulti` with `install.packages("glmulti")`

-Independently of vortexR, a `sudo R CMD javareconf` and possibly installation of `rJava` and Java-usiing packages like `glmulti` will be required after each update of R and / or your Java installation.
+Independently of vortexR, a `sudo R CMD javareconf` (and possibly the installation of `rJava` and Java-using packages like `glmulti`) will be required after each update of R and / or your Java installation.

 A typical installation under Windows could follow: